Utah-Math-Data-Science/SCHull4Science/README.md

 ## Dataset
 ### Dataset Files
-We use the EC-reaction and fold datasets from [IEConv_proteins](https://github.com/phermosilla/IEConv_proteins#download-the-preprocessed-datasets) and and the LBA dataset from [atom3d](https://github.com/drorlab/atom3d).
+We use the reaction and fold datasets from [IEConv_proteins](https://github.com/phermosilla/IEConv_proteins#download-the-preprocessed-datasets) and and the LBA dataset from [atom3d](https://github.com/drorlab/atom3d).
 We extracted all relevant information required for both baseline models and our tasks and unified the storage format by saving all datasets as `.mdb` files using `make_lmdb_dataset` in [`atom3d`](https://github.com/drorlab/atom3d) package.
 The data folders are organized as follows:
 ```bash
 ├── Data
 │     │